flunkout-dvlpr/assignment-directory-api/README.md

 Please explain how your code can be tested.

 # Dev Notes
-- Installed flask_restful, an extension of flask to quickly build apis with minimal serup
+- Installed flask_restful, an extension of flask to quickly build apis with minimal setup
+- Installed pandas to handle and modify data from json file